vsg-dev/vsgTutorial/introduction/Vulkan.md

 ---
 layout: page
-title: Vulkan - next gen. graphics and compute API
+title: Vulkan - graphics and compute API
 permalink: /introduction/Vulkan
 ---

 The standards body [Khronos](https://www.khronos.org/) releases, the successor to OpenGL, Vulkan-1.0 in February 2016.
+Ushuring in next gneration of Open, Cross Platform API for graphics and compute.

 ### Multi-threaded for modern CPUs and GPUs: